kellyjosephprice/kellyjosephprice.github.io/_posts/2016-02-11-forwardjs.markdown

 For me, this was the most intriguing talk.
 It's always joked about how broken web technologies are, kluge on top of kluge.
-Douglas Crockford recognizes that there have been attempts to fix them.
-I believe he was referring to technologies like Flash and Silverlight.
+Douglas Crockford recognizes that there have been attempts to fix them (Flash, Silverlight, etc).
 He then looked to a previous technological leap of something widely adopted: analog to digital TV.

 The main difference between the approaches used had been who the focus for adoption was.
 Web technologies are always marketed to the developer,